dmbarbour/glas/docs/GlasApps.md

 Programmers can develop design patterns to manage known reentrancy.
 Introducing an intermediate queue is sufficient in many cases.

-## Regarding Location-Specific Resources

-Transaction loop applications can support graceful degradation and resilience in context of network partitioning.
-An application can be installed on multiple machines while configuring state to be mirrored.
-When the network is partitioned, operations that must communicate between partitions will fail, while those that can be evaluated locally to a partition can provide degraded service.

-However, to fully leverage this requires attention to the effects API.
-Relevantly, to ensure "the same" transaction is repeated at multiple locations, we'd need operations such as `file.open("foo.txt")` or `tcp.listen("192.168.1.10",8080)` to have the same 'meaning' on every mirror, i.e. opening the same file or listening on the same physical network card.
-This might be achieved by adding a parameter for which mirror is selected, e.g. a 'site' parameter, or implicit 'env' parameter containing a site field.

-My current intention is to defer this development effort.
-It is feasible to design effects APIs around local applications then later develop a library of macros or mixins to adapt a distributed application into a local application per installed mirror.
-Doing so would essentially move the issue from the language runtime to library layer and allows for greater flexibility in how this is approached.

 ## Authorization and Discovery of RPC

 Instead of applications directly referencing each other, I propose for authorization and discovery of RPC services to be mediated through shared registries.